Tebro/nGame/README.md

 This way you can only run the server when you want to play, and only pay spot instance pricing for that duration.

+Check target folders for README files containing details for their usage.

 ## Notice

 This toolkit is under very active development, nothing is guaranteed to work.